Itera/java-test/readme.md

 We use the failsafe plugin for maven for these.

-One of the default filename matchers for failsafe is **IT.java - we we will use that.
+One of the default filename matchers for failsafe is **IT.java - we will use that.

 ---